A CU Boulder student studies outside the library on the first day of the 2020 fall semester. (Glenn Asakawa/University of Colorado)

-Adams State University, a public university located in Alamosa, will require the COVID-19 vaccine once there is full approval by the FDA, according to the Adams State University website.
-The website also states that “an estimated 60 percent of Adams State employees have already been fully vaccinated and we are expecting to increase this percentage over the next couple of months.
+Adams State University, a public university located in Alamosa, said that it would require the COVID-19 vaccine once there is full approval by the FDA, according to the Adams State University website.
+The website also stated that “an estimated 60 percent of Adams State employees have already been fully vaccinated and we are expecting to increase this percentage over the next couple of months.
 Any faculty or staff member who has not yet received the COVID-19 vaccine should do so before the start of the fall semester in August.”

 Aims Community College

 Aims Community College is requiring face masks in all indoor spaces.
 Aims Community College will be 100% fully operational, and there are no social distance requirements, according to the website.
 Aims Community College will be at 100% capacity as well.

 Aims Community College is recommending everyone get the COVID-19 vaccine, but is not requiring it for fall semester.
 “Please note, Aims is encouraging, but not requiring, everyone to get vaccinated.
 We realize this is a personal and private medical decision,” the website states.